Was a Russian forest wargame a plot to bomb the World Cup?

 But according to Russia’s FSB intelligence service, they are “radical anarchists” who are members of a previously unheard of terrorist group called the “Network.”
 And the Penza Airsoft gathering was a training session for a conspiracy to bomb the World Cup and this year’s presidential elections — with the goal of stirring “armed rebellion.”

 So far, the FSB — the successor agency to the Soviet-era KGB — has arrested 11 people in connection with the alleged plot, starting with five participants from the Penza Airsoft game.
 Agents detained four more people in St. Petersburg earlier this year.
 And this week, two more men from Penza who had apparently been on the run were detained in Moscow.
 All those arrested are left-wing activists, and all but one of them played Airsoft.
+FSB investigators say they were using their wargame for the “illegal acquisition of forest survival skills and first aid skills.”

 Some of those detained in Penza and St. Petersburg say they were tortured and forced to sign confessions.
 There has still been no trial, but a judge recently extended their detention until the fall, just as the soccer competition was getting underway across Russia.